 \section{Essential intuition: the magnetic field of a current loop}

-When introducing magnetism, instructors must always choose whether to begin with the \emph{sources} of magnetic fields or with the \emph{effects} of those fields.
-Just as with the traditional description based on cross products, either order can work in the bivector formalism.
-Here, we choose to begin with an intuitive description of magnetic fields produced by flowing currents.
+Regardless of formalism, instructors must choose to introduce magnetism with either the \emph{sources} of the magnetic field or with the field's \emph{effects}.
+Though either order can work, we choose to begin with an intuitive description of magnetic fields produced by flowing currents.

 Figure~\ref{fig:SquareLoopMagFields} shows a geometric visualization of bivector fields.
 The bivector magnetic field $\bivec{b}$ at a point is represented as a two-dimensional tile whose \defn{area} is proportional to the bivector's magnitude and which has a specific \defn{attitude} (the angle of the plane in space) and \defn{orientation} (clockwise or counterclockwise).
 The \emph{shape} of the tile is not physically significant, and in fact it is sometimes helpful to change from one shape to another.